leehendrick/imptelproject/README.md

 * Seamless Communication: Facilitate seamless communication between students, teachers, and staff, offering features such as messaging, video conferencing, and announcements to ensure effective collaboration and support, even at a distance.
 ## Installation

-Provide instructions on how to install the project locally.
-Include any dependencies that need to be installed and any setup steps required before running the project.
+For the installation to work as expected you need to have the latest version of nodejs and npm installed

 ```bash
 # Clone the repository